thejat/learning-realistic-buyer-models/readme.md

-### Code for the paper "Learning Buyer Behavior through Pricing"
+### Code for the paper "An Online Algorithm for Learning Buyer Behavior under Realistic Pricing Restrictions"

-This codebase is for algorithms proposed in the aforementioned [paper](http://arxiv.org/#).
+This codebase is for algorithms proposed in the aforementioned [paper](https://arxiv.org/abs/1803.01968).
 It consists of four python scripts:

   * algorithms.py : has the proposed and competitor algorithms
   * data.py : generates data (e.g., from the billion prices project)